metacontroller/metacontroller/examples/catset/README.md

 ## CatSet

-This is a reimplementation of StatefulSet (except for rolling updates) as a CompositeController.
+This is a reimplementation of StatefulSet (now including rolling updates) as a CompositeController.

 For this example, you need a cluster with a default storage class and a dynamic provisioner.